openedx/openedx-aspects/docs/concepts/ralph.rst

 - Validate xAPI statements.
 - Store events to different `backends <https://openfun.github.io/ralph/backends/>`_.

-In the aspects project it's optionally used as the API server that connects Open edX and Clickhouse database.
+In the aspects project, Ralph is optionally used as the API server that connects Open edX and Clickhouse database.
 Ralph receives the xAPI statements from Open edX and stores them in the Clickhouse database after validating the data.

 By default, Ralph is connected to the Open edX platform via Event Routing Backends without any filter and receives all the xAPI statements.
 To learn more about event-routing-backends, please